 In 2001, on walking into the beautiful, old Baptist chapel that was to become The Chapel at Tunbridge Wells, Amanda was immediately struck by the architecture of the building and the wonderful ambience.
 It was unique and exactly what she was looking for to bring her vision to life on a large scale.
 So like a butterfly emerging from its chrysalis, Number 9 transformed into The Chapel.
 Further one-of-a-kind locations followed.
-In 2007 a Victorian pub was converted into the Islington salon in London, and then in 2011 it was the turn of an old school house in Sevenoaks.
+In 2007 a Victorian pub was converted into the Islington salon in London, in 2011 it was the turn of an old school house in Sevenoaks, in 2017 our independent salon opened in the ski resort of Verbier, Switzerland, and in 2018 the 150-year-old Chapel of Horsham saw the TLC it needed and finally our largest ever salon to open, Marlow.
 None of the salons look the same, but all are influenced by the original space, mood, and an absolute focus on service.

 As is often the case building a business and pursuing passions, it wasn’t all plain sailing.
 Far from it.

 After years striving to create the very best experience and give her very best to everyone, Amanda had an epiphany.
 Juggling so many balls had left no time for herself and, realising she was feeling less of a human being (and became more of a human doing) , she downed tools one day and took time out to re-evaluate her life.